 Bike or hike the trails

 Got a family that likes to hit the trails?
 Sandy Hook has something for everyone, especially for biking and hiking.
-There are bike rentals available near the ferry dock, and you can take them on the scenic Multi-Use Pathway (MUP), which starts at the park entrance and ends in Fort Hancock (a former defense site and military installation from the late 1800s-1974).
+There are bike rentals available near the ferry dock, and you can take them on the scenic Multi-Use Pathway (MUP), which starts at the park entrance and ends in Fort Hancock (a former defense site and military installation dating to the late 1800s).
 The trail leads through a shady holly forest and along the salt marsh near the beach and historical sites, including the two Nike missile sites.
-If two wheels aren’t your family’s speed, there are hiking trails starting at the Sandy Hook Visitor Center and at Area M near Nine Gun Battery, where there’s also an observation tower kids young and old can climb.
+If two wheels aren’t your family’s speed, there are hiking trails starting at the Sandy Hook Visitor Center and at Area M near Nine Gun Battery, where there’s also an observation tower kids, young and old, can climb.

 Climb the oldest operating lighthouse

 Just one mile from the tip of Sandy Hook, the 250-year-old Sandy Hook Lighthouse stands tall and is the oldest working lighthouse in the United States.
-It was initially built to end shipwrecks in the area, and now, on a clear night, the light from the lighthouse can be seen from up to 19 miles away.
-Tours inside the lighthouse are first come, first serve, and you can learn about this imposing and historic beacon at the Lighthouse Keepers Quarters and Visitor Center.
+It was initially built to prevent shipwrecks in the area, and now, on a clear night, the lighthouse’s light can be seen from up to 19 miles away.
+Tours inside the lighthouse are first-come, first-served, and you can learn about this imposing and historic beacon at the Lighthouse Keepers’ Quarters and Visitor Center.

 Explore nature

 Here’s a cool fact—Sandy Hook has the largest holly forest in the northeastern United States.
 What makes this even more interesting is the wildlife, where Diamondback terrapins, Eastern Gray Tree Frogs, Tree Swallows (look for their shiny blue tops), and even Harbor Seals call this part of Sandy Hook home.
 Got any bird lovers in the family?
 Sandy Hook is the place to see them, with over 300 bird species populating the area, including rare ones like the Black Skimmer, Least Tern, and the endangered nesting Piping Plovers.
 And as you explore, you’ll come across salt marshes and rare plants like the Eastern Prickly Pear Cactus.
-Kids will want to pick up a Sandy Hook Junior Ranger Booklet at the Visitor Center, where they can get a map, answer questions, or draw themselves as a Junior Ranger.
-When they’re done and turn it in, they’ll get a Junior Ranger badge as a keepsake.
+Kids will want to pick up a Sandy Hook Junior Ranger Booklet at the Visitor Center, where they can get a map, answer questions, or draw themselves as a Junior Ranger and collect a badge as a keepsake.

 Sandy Hook Gateway National Recreation Area